MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Remarks

-If the length of the controlled sequence changes, the result is generally undefined.
+If the length of the controlled sequence changes, normally the result is undefined.
 In this implementation, however, the effect is merely to invalidate any pointers or references to elements in the controlled sequence.

 ### Example